fcarvalhopacheco/whots17-data-report/docs/source/6_section.md

 the time series of the zonal, meridional, and vertical currents recorded with the moored ADCPs during the WHOTS-17 deployment.
 {numref}`wh1_17_adcp_uv_cont.png`, through {numref}`wh1_17_adcp_w_cont.png`,
-shows the ADCP current components` contours in context with data from the previous deployments.
+shows the ADCP current components' contours in context with data from the previous deployments.
 Despite the gaps in the data, an apparent variability is seen in the zonal and meridional currents, apparently caused by passing eddies.
 There have been periods of intermittent positive or negative zonal currents on